MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-enable-payment-service-extensions.md

 ---
-title: Enable Customer Payments Through Payment Services| Microsoft Docs
+title: Enable Customer Payments Through Payment Services
 description: Make it easier for customers to pay their invoices by enabling payment services.
 services: project-madeira
 documentationcenter: ''